RasmusTorp/MLListening-ChordTranscription/README.md

 # Real-Time Instrument Chord to MIDI Transcriber

-This project listens to live instrument input, uses Spotify’s [Basic Pitch](https://github.com/spotify/basic-pitch) to transcribe notes, infers the underlying harmony, and sends it as MIDI messages to a virtual MIDI port (e.g., for use in Ableton Live).
+This project listens to live instrument input, uses Spotify’s [Basic Pitch](https://github.com/spotify/basic-pitch) to transcribe notes, infers the underlying harmony, and sends it as MIDI messages to a virtual MIDI port (e.g., for use in Ableton Live, Logic, any DAW).

 Ideal for triggering synth pads or harmonies live with your instrument.